SEALTECH INDUSTRIES

 SUBTRATE EXPERTISE

-We understand the behaviour of aged concrete, façade interfaces, asphalt-to-concrete transitions and metal expansion assemblies.
+We are professional expansion joint contractors who understand the behavior of aged concrete, façade interfaces, asphalt-to-concrete transitions, and metal expansion assemblies.

 SPECIFICATION-BASED INSTALLATION

-All works are completed in accordance with manufacturer technical data sheets and project documentation.
+All Brisbane & Gold Coast industrial expansion joint repairs and new sealant installations are completed in accordance with manufacturer technical data sheets and project documentation.

 WARRANTY-ALIGNED WORKMANSHIP

-Installations follow manufacturer-approved methodologies to maintain product performance integrity
+We are compliant expansion joint contractors whose installations follow manufacturer‑approved methodologies to maintain product performance integrity.

 COMPLIANCES